 Mi-Kumano Multilingual Guide Association is pleased to host presentations on guided eco-tourism in the UNESCO World Heritage area of Kumano, Japan.
 Two bilingual guides from Japan will introduce the Kumano Kodo, a network of ancient pilgrimage route trails connecting three grand shrines, and explain how guided eco-tourism benefits the local communities.
 Following a slideshow, a narration of an ancient mandala spiritual map will describe the physical and spiritual journey of ancient pilgrims, and will introduce you to the rivers and mountains of Kumano, where 1000-year-old trees still grow beside ancient stone roads.
 Come with our guides on a fascinating and beautiful journey!

-Mi-Kumano is a non-profit organization which provides guiding services in a variety of foreign languages to help visitors gain a deeper understanding of the history and culture through which they are traveling.
+Mi-Kumano is an organization which provides guiding services in a variety of foreign languages to help visitors gain a deeper understanding of the history and culture through which they are traveling.
 We offer tours suitable for any kind of traveler, from taxi-chartered tours to mountain trekking.

 These events are free, and open to all participants.
 There will be a question and answer session after the presentations.

 Wednesday, March 14th, 2012.
 7 pm – 9 pm.

 Japan Information Center, Consulate General of Japan in San Francisco